 Groundfloor offers fractional investments in short-term real estate loans.
-Has low minimums ($10) and is open to non-accredited investors, but unfortunately is currently limited to just 8 states plus the District of Columbia.
+Has low minimums ($10) and is open to non-accredited investors, and as of January 2018 is now open to investors nationwide (previously Groundfloor was limited to 7 states and the District of Columbia).
 Excellent interface for browsing properties and managing investments.

 - Very low minimum investment ($10) and open to non-accredited investors